xintong0087/thesis/pre_tl/pre_tl.md

 ## Future Directions

-- Automated transfer learning strategies
 - Incorporating domain knowledge into transfer process
-- Explainable AI techniques for regulatory compliance
 - Extension to other insurance and financial products

----

-# Thank You

-Questions?
+- Multi-task learning with more than two tasks